Kriss (Pro Wholesaler Student) recently flipped her first wholesale real estate deal and made $5,000 while spending $0 on marketing!

 Alex: Awesome, Kriss.
 Well, thank you.
 I appreciate it.
 Once again, proud of you.
 Yeah, let's wrap it up.
 As a reminder, if people are hopping on right now or didn't see in the beginning, Kriss did her first wholesale deal and made $5,000 on it, and she's working on another one right now and some other ones.
 So great job Kriss, and I can't wait to keep seeing your progress and keep seeing you in the Facebook group, keep helping you out.
 And I'm excited to hear any updates and all updates on the short sale because it's probably just the beginning with this one.

 Kriss: Yeah, fingers crossed.

 Alex: Awesome, Kriss.
 Well awesome.
-Thanks for hopping on the call today.
+Thanks for hopping on the call & doing a review of Pro Wholesaler today.
 Thanks for making time.

 Kriss: Yep.
 Thank you, Alex.

 Kriss: Take care.

 Alex: I'll see you later!

 Kriss: Okay.
 Bye-bye.